 The Spokesmodel Competition allows delegates to promote their current platform.
 This is similar to a public service announcement or a commercial.
 Performances are limited to 2:00 (2 MINUTES).
 All content must be reviewed and approved by the Executive Director prior to competition.

-The Runway Modeling Competition gives participants an opportunity to strut their stuff on the North Carolina Plus America runway.
+The Runway Modeling Competition gives participants an opportunity to strut their stuff on the Miss NC Plus America runway.
 All outfits must be reviewed and approved by the Executive Director prior to competition.